FAA UAS Frequently Asked Questions

 Q: Am I permitted to fly first person view (FPV)?
 Can I fly at night?

 A: Yes.
-AMA members are still protected by the Special Rule for Model Aircraft, which is part of the 2012 FAA Modernization and Reform Act.
 As long as AMA members continue to follow AMA's safety guidelines for these activities, they can continue to fly.
 The guidelines listed on the FAA UAS website do not negate the modeling activities and related safety procedures established in AMA's community-based safety program.

 Q: What happens if I don’t register?